insight-platform/Savant/README.md

 cd ../..
 ```

-## What Savant Is Not

-Savant is not for AI model training; it's for building fast streaming inference applications working on Edge and Core
-Nvidia equipment.
-We use PyTorch to train our models and recommend sticking with it.

-## Who Would Be Interested in Savant?
+## Who Would Be Interested in Savant

 If your task is to implement high-performance production-ready computer vision and video analytics applications, Savant
 is for you.

-It helps to:
+With Savant, you:

 - get the maximum performance on Nvidia equipment on edge and in the core;
 - decrease time to market when building dynamic pipelines with DeepStream technology but without low-level programming;
-- develop easily maintainable and testable applications with a well-established framework API.
+- develop easily maintainable and testable applications with a well-established framework API;
+- build heterogeneous pipelines with different models and data sources;
+- build hybrid edge/datacenter applications with the same codebase;
+- monitor and trace the pipelines with OpenTelemetry and Prometheus;
+- implement on-demand and non-linear processing by utilizing [Replay](https://github.com/insight-platform/Replay).

 ## Runs On Nvidia Hardware